Key English Test (KET)

 Is KET for you?

-The first of the Cambridge ESOL general English exams, KET, recognises that you have the ability to deal with everyday written and spoken English at a basic level.
+The first of the Cambridge English general English exams, KET, recognises that you have the ability to deal with everyday written and spoken English at a basic level.

 If you are working towards acquiring those skills and your level of English currently permits you to do approximately those things, then KET is probably the right exam for you.